Cash Deposit in Bank JE is a seldom-used journal entry.

 Cash Deposit into Bank Journal entry:

 Before the existence and expansion of the banking system, Business trade used to happen through physical cash.
-It’s just one method of payment in those days.
-But, cash transactions comprise a significant percentage of trade value.
+It was just one method of payment in those days, but cash transactions comprised a significant percentage of trade value.

 Now, the percentage of cash transactions is negligible.